 Proxy requests to Experiment with AWS Cloudfront

 Set up a reverse proxy to circumvent domain blocking in particular regions or by certain extensions and DNS servers.
-Because experiment APIs are latency sensitive, Amplitude recommends approach using an edge hosted solution to minimize the round trip time from the proxy to Amplitude.
+Because experiment APIs are latency sensitive, Amplitude recommends an edge-hosted solution to minimize round-trip time from the proxy to Amplitude.

 Create a distribution

-Follow these steps to create a new CloudFront distribution to proxy requests to Amplitude Experiment's evaluation servers.
-Any configuration field not explicitly mentioned in any steps can be left with the default value.
+Follow these steps to create a new CloudFront distribution that proxies requests to Amplitude Experiment's evaluation servers.
+Leave any configuration field not mentioned in the steps at its default value.

-- In AWS, navigate to CloudFront and click Create distribution.
+- In AWS, go to CloudFront and select Create distribution.

 - In the Origin domain field, enter